Chen Yang

 2. Yue Shu6

-An encyclopedic Treatise on Music often quoted in Ming sources.
-Sometimes referred to as Chenshi Yue Shu (Music Treatise of Mr. Chen)
+Yue Shu (further details, with links to the original text and translations, are given below) is an encyclopedic Treatise on Music often quoted in Ming sources.
+It is sometimes referred to as Chenshi Yue Shu (Music Treatise of Mr. Chen)

 The qins in the image at right are like some of the qins depicted in Chen Yang's Yue Shu, but the image itself may not in fact be from there.
 Its text is also somewhat inconsistent: